Gas Line Installation Cost Range

-The cost of gas line installation is $20-$26 per linear foot with an average of about $24 per foot, when the line runs from an existing gas connection.
+The average cost of gas line installation is $22 per linear foot, when the line runs from an existing gas connection to a natural gas appliance.
 When the pipe is run from the meter, cost rises to between $36 – $44 per foot for the project.

 Overview of Gas Line Installation